-If you need a system for powering a website only, a traditional CMS will perfectly suit that need.
+If you need a platform for powering a website only, a traditional CMS will perfectly suit that need.
 But if you want to ensure a multi-channel digital presence on desktop solutions and various mobile and IoT devices, it’s insufficient.
-You will have to create separate templates and layout for each type of device manually and with significant revamping of the entire system structure.
-This method is highly expensive and time-consuming.
+You will have to create different templates and layouts for each type of device manually and with significant revamping of the entire system structure.
+This method is costly and time-consuming.

 The alternatives represented by headless CMS solutions come to the rescue.
 They allow for delivering digital content from a single database to various devices since there is no connection between the backend and the frontend.

 Note!
 The “head” is the presentation layer, while the “body” is the content.

 Thus, the content is not tied to a particular template and can be sent to any presentation layer via an API, be it a mobile app or a smartwatch.
 The drawback is that the preview for all devices is not available in a single system.
 You can see the way content is displayed via related API projects.

 Also known as a decoupled system, a hybrid CMS combines the two previous types of architecture.
 It has an optional presentation layer that is separated from the backend by a set of APIs.